Samuel Carpenter (deputy governor): Carpenter's Wharf

-Samuel Carpenter bought a lot in Philadelphia extending from King (later called Water) Street to Front Street and on to Second Street.
+Carpenter bought a lot in Philadelphia extending from King (later called Water) Street to Front Street and on to Second Street.
 This lot extended to Ton or Tun Alley which was once between Chestnut and Walnut Streets east of Front Street.
 On the east side of this lot on the Delaware front, he built the wharf or "a fair key" (dock) as mentioned by William Penn.
 This, the first wharf built in Philadelphia, became known as "Carpenter's Wharf" and could handle ships of 500 tons or more.
 It was expanded and modernised over the years with numerous storehouses built adjacent to support the wharf, as well as other commercial structures, some of which stood for over a century.
 Today, this spot is covered by Interstate 95 where it passes along Penn's Landing.

-Not far from Carpenter's Wharf on King (Water) Street, Samuel built one of the first brick mansions for himself and his family.
+Not far from Carpenter's Wharf on King (Water) Street, built one of the first brick mansions for himself and his family.
 The house, which faced the Delaware River, was taken down by 1830.

-On "No. 16" Second Street, Samuel Carpenter subsequently built the historic "Slate Roof House," the first of its kind and which was occupied by many notables in Philadelphia's history.
+On "No. 16" Second Street, Carpenter subsequently built the historic "Slate Roof House," the first of its kind and which was occupied by many notables in Philadelphia's history.
 This mansion stood from 1687 until 1867 when it was demolished.

 In 1686, Carpenter and his brother Joshua established the Tun Tavern brewhouse at Carpenter's Wharf, traditionally regarded as the site where the United States Marine Corps held its first recruitment drive.

 Samuel Carpenter's Store, House & Wharf, c.
 1718.